mariianagonzalezv-gif/cisc121-final-project/README.md

 In the end, repetition is helpful because it helps me and the user visualize each step the same way, leading to internalizing the concept a lot quicker.
 #### Abstraction
+Abstraction is about simplifying what the user sees on the app
+  1. When making this application, I want to make sure the user doesn't see the complexity of the indices, loops, or the code itself.
+     Instead I want to make sure they:
+     - See a box where they may enter the numbers they wish to be.
+     - A button to run the sorting
+     - Explanation of the steps
+     - The final result

+So, instead of the user seeing the actual code of the algorithm (i.e. loops, if statements etc), the app would abstract these processes into something more commonly understandable.
+The goal of this app is that it makes this algorithm easier to learn without forcing the user to read raw code.
+#### Algorithm Design
+Here is the plan of how the app will work from input to output:
+  1. input
+    - User types in a list of numbers into a textbook -> app turns this string into a list
+  2. processing (sorting)
+    - Set swapped = True to begin
+    - While swapped is true -> set swapped = False -> loop from the start of the list to the end -> for each index i, compare arr[i] and arr[i+ 1] -> if arr[i] > arr[i+1] swap and swapped = True -> record each comparison and swap as a step
+  3. output
+    - after the loop finishes (i.e. no swaps in final pass), return: the sorted list and the list of steps in order to make the algorithm comprehensible